Luisssss3456/oasis_frontend/README.md

 When you install the Flutter Extension in VSCode, open the project and type ```> Flutter: Select Device``` in the VSCode search bar and choose an Android Device.

 After that, in the VSCode terminal, run ```flutter run```

+On an android emulator, click the three dots and click on Location.

+    From there, you can set a location for flutter retrieve as a current location.